THE AMPHIBIAN AND REPTILE EXTINCTION CRISIS

 Amphibians and reptiles are amazing creatures with clever adaptations that have allowed them to brave the millennia.
-Consider the Coachella Valley fringe-toed lizard's scaly hind toes, which resemble snowshoes and keep the lizard from sinking into sand as it sprints away from predators; or the eastern diamondback rattlesnake’s heat-sensing pit organ, which helps it find the small, warm-blooded prey on which it feeds.
+Consider the Coachella Valley fringe-toed lizard's scaly hind toes, which resemble snowshoes and keep the lizard from sinking into sand as it sprints away from predators; or the hellbender’s loose frilly skin that helps it breathe underwater.
 Such diversity is vital to functioning ecosystems and enriches humankind's enjoyment of the natural world.

-But today the world’s herpetofauna are among the most imperiled species on Earth.
+But today herpetofauna are among the most imperiled species on Earth.
 Ubiquitous toxins, global warming, nonnative predators, overcollection, habitat destruction and disease are key factors leading to their demise.
-Globally, about 20 percent of evaluated species, are endangered or vulnerable to extinction, according to the International Union for Conservation of Nature's Red List.
+Globally, about 20 percent of evaluated reptiles are threatened with extinction, according to the International Union for Conservation of Nature's Red List.
 The situation is particularly dire for turtles—approximately 61 percent of the world’s turtles are threatened or already extinct.

 The situation is even worse for amphibians.
-More than 1,900 species of frogs, toads and salamanders — fully 30 percent of the world's amphibians — are at risk of dying out.
-Moreover, scientists lack sufficient information to assess the status of nearly 25 percent of the world’s herps.
-These species are slipping away faster than scientists can study them.
+More than 41 percent of the world's amphibians are at risk of dying out.
+These species are slipping away faster than we can study them.

-The Center outdid itself in protecting these amazing creatures on July 11, 2012, when we made the biggest-ever move to protect amphibians and reptiles in the United States, filing a mega-petition requesting Endangered Species Action protection for 53 amphibians and reptiles in 45 states.
+The Center outdid itself in protecting these amazing creatures in 2012, when we made the biggest-ever move to protect amphibians and reptiles in the United States, filing a mega-petition requesting Endangered Species Action protection for 53 amphibians and reptiles in 45 states.
 The petition, filed with E.O.
-Wilson, Thomas Lovejoy and other scientists, asks the U.S. Fish and Wildlife Service to protect six turtles, seven snakes, two toads, four frogs, 10 lizards and 24 salamanders under the Act.
+Wilson, Thomas Lovejoy and other scientists, asked the U.S. Fish and Wildlife Service to protect six turtles, seven snakes, two toads, four frogs, 10 lizards and 24 salamanders under the Act.
 Since filing the petition, the Center has worked diligently to ensure these reptiles and amphibians receive federal protections before it's too late.

-To learn more about amphibians and reptiles, read our FAQ and then sign up for future alerts about how you can help save species.
+Check out our FAQ about amphibians and reptiles and sign up for email alerts about how you can help save these and other species.

-Almost since its inception, the Center has worked to protect reptiles and amphibians.
+Almost since our inception, the Center has worked to protect reptiles and amphibians.
 By filing petitions that urge federal wildlife agencies to provide Endangered Species Act protection for imperiled herps — and following up with lawsuits when necessary — the Center has obtained federal safeguards and critical habitat for dozens of amphibians and reptiles, from the Chiricahua leopard frog to the Jollyville Plateau salamander to the eastern massasauga rattlesnake.
-To make the most of these federal protections, the Center has also obtained recovery plans — essential “roadmaps to recovery” — for species like the California tiger salamander and the dusky gopher frog to the Tucson shovel-nosed snake.
+To make the most of these federal protections, the Center has also obtained recovery plans — essential “roadmaps to recovery” — for species like the California tiger salamander and the dusky gopher frog.